Home » How To » How to Disable Print Spooler Service in Windows 10 & 11

 1. Open the Start menu.

-3. Right-click on the result and select the “Run as administrator” option.
+3. Right-click on it and select “Run as administrator“.

 Stop-Service -Name Spooler -Force